This content has been automatically translated from Ukrainian.

 In the first case, the person is simply talking about themselves.

-In the second, they use their interest as proof that they are supposedly better than others.
+In the second, they are using their own interest as proof that they are supposedly better than others.

-Pick Me Girl is defined not by interests but by the way a person presents them.
+What defines a Pick Me Girl is not interests but the way a person presents them.

 Why the label "pick me" can also be unfair

-Paradoxically, today the term Pick Me Girl sometimes starts to function just like the stereotypes it was meant to criticize.
+Paradoxically, today the term Pick Me Girl sometimes starts to function similarly to the stereotypes it was meant to criticize.

-Imagine a situation: a girl shares that she collects model airplanes or is passionate about programming.
+Imagine a situation: a girl talks about collecting model airplanes or being interested in programming.

 Someone immediately responds: